Fastest journey3hr 39m

 The journey starts with a Swiss Railways train from Geneva Airport to Visp.
 All trains on this route stop at the city centre station in Geneva ten minutes after leaving the airport.
 The line then skirts the north shore of Lake Geneva, making this a very memorable journey.
 Sit on the right side of the train for the best views of the lake.
 Upon arrival in Visp, you transfer onto a narrow-gauge train of the Matterhorn-Gotthard-Bahn (MGB) for the last hour of the journey.
 That train climbs up out of the Rhône Valley to Zermatt.

-Tickets for your train journey from Geneva to Zermatt normally go on sale two months in advance.
-Tickets sold through Loco2 for this journey are at a fixed price so there is no real advantage in booking ages in advance.
 Bear in mind that we issue paper tickets for this journey, so book at least ten days prior to travel so that we can post your tickets to you.

 Geneva Airport to Visp